 Either format will make these words pop and let the reader know right away you have what it takes to be an outstanding new teacher.

-In your career change cover letter, you need to be subtler about how you present these various topics.
+In your career change cover letter, you need to be subtler about presenting these various topics.
 Do not list them or use bullet points that only list the skills, but instead explain how you use these skills or traits to enhance the learning process.
 In full-sentence format, include three or four lines about your areas of expertise.

-• By incorporating manipulatives, complementary activities, and small group projects, I am able to establish a hands-on classroom environment that entices all students to learn; or
+• By incorporating manipulatives, complementary activities, and small group projects, I can establish a hands-on classroom environment that entices all students to learn; or

 • By utilizing different forms of technology such as the Internet, SmartBoard, and digital cameras, I can successfully reach out to all students and facilitate their unique learning styles; or